All About Hobo Hammocks

 We got a ton of good laughs and fun experiences from those months of voluntary homelessness, and while doing it for this short time was an incredible adventure, it caused my mind to stir.
 I began thinking about the people who were permanently homeless.
 What was stopping these people from changing their circumstance?
 I reasoned that it would be wise of them to find jobs, or at least relocate to more live-able climates.
 After all, I thought, anybody can get a job!

 Eventually my curiosity got the best of me and I determined that I must meet some homeless people and get to know what they’re all about.
 I was so incredibly fascinated by the homeless culture and I thought that everyone else should be, too.
 One fateful Friday night, I found a pretty sweet girl and took her on our first date.
 Our destination?
 A park in Salt Lake City that is a bit famous for harboring the homeless (It is probably becoming more apparent why I am a single man).
-We brought enough donuts and hot chocolate for about 12 of them, and then, we listened.
+We brought enough donuts and hot chocolate for about 12 of them.
+Then, we listened.

 I asked what kept them in Salt Lake City, a place where the summer sun brought the pavement to a boil under their bare feet, and where winter winds could literally take your breath away.
 Their answers blew me away.
 “I stay so I can visit my kids that live with their mother just 10 minutes away from here.”
 “My mother is in a rest home just around the corner.
 She needs someone to check on her.”
 Each took their turn to talk about their families and how important it was to stay close to them.
 I was talking to real people who had a lot of love in their hearts.
 I suddenly could see a logical explanation for why they kept themselves in such a terrible situation.